-Hard Disk Drive
+Hard Disk Drive/Solid State Drive

-The hard disk drive is used to store your data in the computer.
-The hard disk can be taken out to accommodate other serial (SATA) hard disk drives (see "Storage" on page D - 2 for specification information), however you will need to contact your distributor/supplier to do this in order to avoid violating the terms of your warranty.
+The hard disk drive (or Solid State Drive) is used to store your data in the computer.
+The hard disk can be taken out to accommodate other 2.5" serial (SATA) hard disk drives with a height of 9.5mm/7mm.
+If you need to replace/remove the hard disk (or Solid State Drive) please contact your distributor/supplier for further information.